b1ndark/project5/README.md

     - **All products** which when clicked it will drop the following menu.
       - **By Price** When clicked it will display all products by the price.
       - **By Rating** When clicked it will display all products by the rating.
-      - **By Category** When clicked it will display alll products by the Category.
+      - **By Category** When clicked it will display all products by the Category.
-      - **All Prodcuts** When clicked it will display all products.
+      - **All Products** When clicked it will display all products.

         ![image](assets/readme/features/navbar_footer/all_products_menu.webp "All products menu")